 Getting help in a crisis

 If your relative has a mental illness, you may find that there are times when their mental illness gets worse.
-This section aims to give you information on who to contact if you feel that the situation has reached crisis and they need urgent help.
+This section gives you information on who to contact if you feel that the situation has reached crisis and they need urgent help.

-- A mental health crisis can mean different things, but is generally when someone’s health worsens to the point where they need urgent help from professional services.
+- A mental health crisis can mean different things.
+It generally means when someone’s health worsens to the point where they need urgent help from professional services.

-- You and your relative may notice early warning signs that that their mental health is getting worse.
-It can be useful to try and get help at this stage to try and stop a possible mental health crisis.
+- You and your relative may notice early warning signs that their mental health is getting worse.
+If possible, try to get help early.

-- In some circumstances, it may be appropriate to use the Mental Health Act.
-The ‘nearest relative’ can ask social services to think about doing an assessment under the Mental Health Act for your relative.
+- In some circumstances, the Mental Health Act might be needed.
+The ‘nearest relative’ can ask social services to think about assessing your relative under the Mental Health Act.